 By managing the comonomer ratios and the glass transition temperatures, the chemist can balance hardness and softness, tackiness and block resistance, adhesive and cohesive properties, low-temperature flexibility, strength and durability, and other key properties to facilitate end-use goals.
 Functional monomers like diacetone acrylamide, (meth)acrylic acid, glycidyl acrylates and maleic anhydride can be incorporated as crosslinking agents and/or as cure accelerators.
 Monomers like acrylonitrile and (meth)acrylamide, can improve solvent and oil resistance.
-See Gantrade’s blog on the technology of DAAM and ADH crosslinking in acrylic polymers.
+To learn more about these use cases, see our article on the technology of DAAM and ADH crosslinking in acrylic polymers.

 Pressure Sensitive Adhesives (PSAs) based on 2-EHA